 Through the Trust Agreement with Corporación Financiera de Desarrollo S.A.
-(Financial Corporation of Development, "COFIDE", by its Spanish acronym), the Fund channels resources to financial institutions that are participants in the Peruvian financial system to grant mortgage loans, whose characteristics include the Good Payer Award (Premio al Buen Pagador, henceforth "PBP", by its Spanish acronym), the Good Payer Bonus (Bono al Buen Pagador, henceforth "BBP", by its Spanish acronym), the Credit Risk Coverage (Cobertura de Riesgo Crediticio, henceforth "CRC", by its Spanish acronym), and the Sustainable Housing Bonus MIVIVIENDA (Bono MIVIVIENDA Sostenible, henceforth BMS, by its Spanish acronym).
+(Financial Corporation of Development, "COFIDE", by its Spanish acronym), the Fund channels resources to financial institutions that are participants in the Peruvian financial system to grant mortgage loans, whose characteristics include the Good Payer Award (Premio al Buen Pagador, henceforth "PBP", by its Spanish acronym), the Good Payer Bonus (Bono al Buen Pagador, henceforth "BBP", by its Spanish acronym), the Credit Risk Coverage (Cobertura de Riesgo Crediticio, (CRC, by its Spanish acronym).